roy-bongers/certbot-transip-dns-01-validator/README.md

 When you need to renew your certificate you also need to perform the DNS-01 challenge again.
 This should happen automatically.

 ## Requirements
-Version 2.x has the following requirements.
+Version 2 has the following requirements.
 If you use older PHP versions you have to use the latest 1.x release.
 Upgrading?
 See the [upgrade guide](#upgrade-guide).
 * PHP 7.1 with XML and SOAP extensions enabled
-* At least [Certbot][2] v0.22 for ACME-v2 support
+* [Certbot][2] >= v0.22
 * The [composer][3] package manager

 ## Installation